aleixmorgadas/dynamodb-as-eventstore/README.md

 ## Technical Debt

+- AWS Permissions

 The different AWS Roles have too much permissions in their policies.
 It will be convenient that you restricted those to what's really required.

+- AWS CloudWatch

+It will be convenient to setup a CloudWatch Dashboard with the main metrics to check regularly to know how the system is behaving.